-Our Traditions say that our primary purpose is to carry the message to the addict who still suffers.
-This is just as true for the RSC as it is for any group.
+Our Traditions say that our primary purpose is to carry the messe to the addict who still suffers.
+This is just as true for the RSC as its for any group.
 All RSC functions have this purpose as a goal; some functions, however, relate directly to carrying the message.
 As we have noted, the Areas basically work to bring the addict to the fellowship, through public relations, public service announcements and advertising.
 The RSC's basic means of attracting addicts is to take the message to the addict.
-Institutional work is the responsibility of the RSC, and is usually handled by one or more sub-committees.
-Most of the violations of our Sixth, Seventh, and Eighth Traditions occur within this type of work.
-Drug programs, recovery houses, mental health groups, hospitals, criminal diversion courses, drug and alcoholism schools, and other organizations which have requested N.A. speakers, panels or meetings for the benefit of their residents, patients, or members have at times used the name of Narcotics Anonymous as part of their publicity and as a means to obtain financial grants.
-These types of MISUSES of the N.A. name and violations of the N.A.
+Institutional work is the responsibility of the RSC, and usually handled by one or more sub-committees.
+Most of the violations or our sixth, seventh, and Eighth Traditions occur within this type work.
+Drug programs, recovery houses, mental health groups, hospitals criminal diversion courses, drug and alcoholism schools, and other organizations which have requested N.A. speakers, panels or meetings for the benefit of their residents, patients, or members have at times used the name of Narcotics Anonymous as part of their publicity and as a team to obtain financial grants.
+These types of MISUSES of the N.A. name a violations of the N.A.
 Traditions must be avoided at all costs.